versioneer-tech/provider-datalab/docs/index.md

 - **Declarative storage**
   Provision and attach buckets with access policies.
 - **Extensible by design**
-  Built on Crossplane v2, ready to extend with new resources.
+  Built on Crossplane, ready to extend with new resources.

 ---